dclaer/OS-Project-1/README.md

 ## Step-by-Step Instructions

 ### Project A: Multi-Threading Implementation
-1. Clone the Repository:
+1. Clone the Repository

-2. Navigate to Project A:
+2. Navigate to Project A

-3. Build and Run:
+3. Build and Run

 4. Expected Output:
    - The program will demonstrate thread creation, resource protection, deadlock scenarios, and deadlock resolution.

 ### Project B: Inter-Process Communication (IPC) Using Pipes
-1. Navigate to Project B:
+1. Navigate to Project B

-2. Build the Programs:
+2. Build the Programs

-3. Run the Programs:
+3. Run the Programs

 4. Expected Output: